aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/Acolyte.md

 - [AddNewEnemy](../../Actors%20states/Enemy%20party%20members/AddNewEnemy.md) called to add a new `AcolyteVine` enemy at this enemy position + (1.1, 45.0, 0.1)
 - Yield a frame
 - `DirtExplode` particles played at the `AcolyteVine` enemy
-- Over the course of 30.0 frames, `AcolyteVine` has their position lerped to go up by 5.0 in y, scale lerped to their `startscale` from [endata](../../../TextAsset%20Data/Entity%20data.md#entity-data) and y angles lerped from 720.0 to 0.0
+- Over the course of 30.0 frames, `AcolyteVine` moves to + 5.0 in y with their scale changed to their `startscale` from [endata](../../../TextAsset%20Data/Entity%20data.md#entity-data) via a lerp and their y angle changes from 720.0 to 0.0 via a lerp
 - Yield for 0.1 seconds
 - animstate set to 100
 - Yield for 0.8 seconds
 - `Jump` sound plays
 - animstate set to 2 (`Jump`)
 - y `spin` set to 15.0
-- Over the course of 40.0 frames, `height` is lerped to the y output of a BeizierCurve3 (that goes for the first 36.0 frames) from startp to startp + 0.34 in y with a ymax of 8.0
+- Over the course of 40.0 frames, `height` is changed via a lerp to the y output of a BeizierCurve3 (that goes for the first 36.0 frames) from startp to startp + 0.34 in y with a ymax of 8.0
 - `AcolyteVine`'s `basestate` and animstate set to 101
 - `height` set to 3.4
 - ShakeSprite called with intensity (0.1, 0.1, 0.0) with 0.2 frametimer